Find the Perfect Family for Your Child

 Hello & Thank You , Thank you for giving us the opportunity to share a glimpse into our lives.
 First and foremost, we want to express our deepest gratitude, as being considered in your adoption journey means more to us than you may know.
 The love you have for your child is undeniable.
 Though we cannot know the challenges you are facing in making this decision, your love, strength, and courage stand out the most.
 We truly admire you.
 We are Luke and Cassi and our four-legged fur baby, Sully.
 We’ve been together for 16 years and married for 3.
 After years of infertility, adoption feels like the right path for us.
 From a young age, we always knew adoption would be part of our journey, and now, after much anticipation, we’re filled with excitement and hope.
 We truly believe the younger versions of us would be proud of the direction life has taken, and we are eager to open our hearts and home to a child.
 Adoption is a lifelong bond, and we promise to cherish it.
 We are committed to creating a safe, loving, and nurturing home where your child can grow, explore, and thrive.
 We will inspire curiosity, embrace individuality, and encourage them to follow their dreams.
 We will also surround your child with the people who will love them through life’s challenges and triumphs.
 Our home will be filled with love, laughter, and family traditions, including cozy nights by the fire, bedtime stories, adventures in our camper, and Sundays by the pool.
 They would always be encouraged to be their true selves, follow their passions, respect themselves and others, and always know they are valued.
 We will teach them kindness, empathy, and the importance of family.
 Most importantly, we will always talk openly and lovingly about the love and sacrifice that led you to choose adoption.
 We want your child to know how deeply they are loved, both by us and by you.
 Thank you again for taking the time to get to know us.
 If we have the opportunity to meet in the future, we would be excited to learn more about you.
 We know this is not an easy decision, and we are grateful for your consideration.
 We are keeping you in our thoughts and sending you strength and peace during this time.
 Sincerely, Luke & Cassi

 Hello & Thank You , Our names are Zack and Lindsay, and we are so grateful that you're considering us to be a potential part of your adoption plan.
 We can't imagine how hard this is for you or what you're going through.
 We do understand there’s no way for us to truly grasp the weight of your decision, but we respect and admire your strength and courage.
 Through this letter and this book, we want to share a little about ourselves with you.
 We met in 2008, and it was love at first sight.
 After 6 months of dating, we got engaged and married in 2010.
 We knew early on in our marriage that we wanted to explore adoption to build a family, and we had lots of love to give.
 Over time, we grew together, strengthened our love, and prepared our lives and our home to provide a caring, nurturing environment for a new addition to our family.
 Our adoption journey was difficult due to our issues with infertility, but our motivation to adopt comes from a place of love and a desire to share that love by growing our family.
 In 2022, we were blessed with adopting a beautiful baby boy, Atlas, who is the light of our lives.
 It has been our privilege to watch him grow, learn, change, and develop.
 He’s shown us how wonderful and rewarding adoption can be, motivating us to continue our adoption journey.
-Atlas’s birth mom has become an integral part of our lives.
+We have so much respect and admiration for Atlas's birth mom.
 We regularly share pictures and updates of all Atlas’s changes and activities, and we make sure that he’s aware that we’re sending updates to his birth mom so that as he grows, we can continue to share his adoption story with him.
 We feel it’s so important that Atlas’s birth mom gets to watch him develop, and we want you to know that we are open to whatever contact you would like.
+As a family, we want to honor and respect Atlas’s heritage, and one way we’re doing that is by learning Spanish together.
+Atlas attends a Spanish-speaking school, and we are learning Spanish along with him.
 We are both driven and have many hobbies, including physical and outdoor activities, reading, cooking, and continuing education.
 For us, raising children means bringing the most important people in the world along with us on new adventures and learning new skills.
 We hope this book gives you a look into our lives, who we are as people, who we are as a couple, and who we are as a family.
 We are thinking of you and wish you well in all you do.
 Thank you for taking the time to get to know us.
 Sincerely, Zack & Lindsay

 Hello & Thank You , Thank you for taking the time to view our photobook and consider us as adoptive parents for your baby.
 We are so excited to be adopting a baby and finally becoming parents.
 We know you will follow your heart and make the best choice in selecting the family for your baby to join.
 We are Kristin and Mark, and we have been together since November 2020, married in April 2022.
 When we first started dating, I shared with Mark that because of my reproductive issues, having a biological child might not be possible.
 He was very understanding and supportive and open to adoption as a way to start our family.
 Mark and I are surrounded by a huge support system on both of our sides, who cannot wait to have another child join the family.
 We have lots of nieces and nephews who are anxiously awaiting the arrival of a new cousin to play with.
 Our parents are looking forward to having another grandchild to spoil.
 Your child will be raised in a loving Christian home, guided by values of kindness, compassion, integrity, and the importance of family.
 They will be loved unconditionally and always have unwavering family support in all they choose to endeavor.
 We look forward to sharing our love of sports and music while encouraging them to explore their own passions.
 As we continue deepening our faith, we are committed to becoming more involved in church and look forward to attending regularly as a family.
 While growing up, we both dreamt of one day having our own family and a child to call us Mom and Dad.
 We can’t begin to understand how difficult this decision is for you.
 We are praying for strength and clarity during this time and know you will make the best decision.
 Thank you again for considering us to be the adoptive parents for your baby.
 It means the world to us.
 Sincerely, Mark & Kristin